Welcome to Roger Russell's

 Some people came away from this presentation amazed at how hard it is to hear variances in obviously different components, while others thought they could perceive subtle audible differences.
 Attendees were informally polled at the end of each presentation and the results were tabulated.
 There were no “night and day” results.
 Indeed, for most attendees the differences were difficult to hear.
 Moreover, those who perceived a difference were just as often wrong in selecting which amplifier they thought was the tube amp.
 This shocked all of us.”

 What about the definition of "good"?
 Rather than get into a controversy of opinions, lets indicate, for the sake of this discussion, a few measurements that most could agree with.
 Response is flat 20-20kHz within 1 dB, distortion is less than 0.1%, damping factor is greater than 10 and it is free from ringing or oscillation.
+This can also be related to transient response.

-I should point out that most amplifiers depart from flat at the frequency extremes of 20 Hz and 20 kHz.
+I should also point out that most amplifiers depart from flat at the frequency extremes of 20 Hz and 20 kHz.
 These are areas that can have a wider tolerance without being audible.
 An article was published in Audio, July 1994 titled "Speaker cables: Measurements Vs Psycho-acoustic data" by Edgar Villchur.
 The psycho-acoustic data shows that for pure tones at 16kHz the smallest just noticeable difference in level is 1.31 dB.
 He also indicates: "It can be predicted that at a given level the just noticeable difference will be increased by a significantly greater amount by the masking effect of musical sound below 10 kHz."

 Like other things in life, including us, amplifiers can be more than just good or bad.
 The Aristotelian world declares that things are either black or white, plus or minus, with no middle ground.
 The real world shows that there are all shades of gray in between.
 Amplifiers can range anywhere between good sound to bad sound.
 There may even be a twilight zone where we can't really decide.